c0c0n3/kitt4sme/arch/catalogue/README.md

 * [Milling Quality Control][roughnator].
 CSIC's solution for quality control of micro-mechanical milling operations originally developed in the GAMHE 5.0 pilot line.
+* [Insight Generator][ig].
+Provides pivotal insights to optimise manufacturing systems.
+Insight Generator uses machine-learning techniques to analyse historical data and determine the most suitable configuration to optimise a manufacturing system depending on user-defined KPIs.
+Insight Generator has been developed by CSIC.
 * [Shop Floor Reconfigurator][sfr].
 AI recommender enabling in-process reconfiguration.
 It can suggest how to reconfigure shop floor machines in near real-time or even automatically reconfigure the machines.